 The course is part of this learning path

 We then look at a guided demo that covers release planning.
-You'll learn what to consider when planning a release and how Scrum methods can help you to plan the release through sprints.
+You'll learn what to consider when planning a release and how the Scrum framework can help you to plan the release through sprints.
 We also look at how all this can be achieved through the use of Jira.
 You'll also learn how to plan sprints.

 We'll also look at estimates, sub-tasks within stories, and logging the time spent on tasks.

 If you have any feedback relating to this course, please contact us at firstname.lastname@example.org.